Selecting an Exhibit Venue

 Consider venues with the longest operating hours for maximum exposure of your work.
 Ideally, a minimum of 40 hours a week with at least one day of weekend viewing.
 If your venue is not open on weekends, it still might be possible to arrange with your venue representative one or more weekend viewing dates.
 Viewing times will be published along with each artist’s exhibit listing.
 At most venues, it is not necessary for photographers or their representatives to be present during hours of exhibit unless they choose to do so.
 This is an arrangement the exhibitor must make with their venue representative in advance.

-Very Important: The venue information submitted in the online Venue Agreement Form is what will appear in all mentions of the Venue in the SPARK Photo Festival catalogue, exhibit venue map, website, and other SPARK Photo Festival promotions.
+Very Important: The venue information submitted in the online Venue Agreement Form or 2020 Exhibitor Registrant Update is what will appear in all mentions of the Venue in the SPARK Photo Festival catalogue, exhibit venue map, website, and other SPARK Photo Festival promotions.
 It is recommended that the Venue Representative carefully review the information for accuracy in advance of submitting the form.

 Exhibit Installation Deadline: Midnight, March 31, 2021 (Please arrange for exhibit installation well in advance of the festival start date.)